SaschaKiebler/kk-chat/README.md

 # kk-chat

-This Application provides a chat service to communicate with a ai.
+This Application provides a chat ui to communicate with a ai.
 The ai is prompted to answer questions about the german healthcare system and the digitalization of it.

 Soon i will add RAG to provide better context and less haluzinations of the ai.